 Both of them offer good content from many free and premium streaming services.
 You will never face any lack of content with either of them.

 The Setup Process Is Very Easy

-The process for setting up for both the devices is quite easy.
+The process for setting up both devices is quite easy.
 All you have to do is keep your passwords near you.

-Now, let us see the difference between Chromecast and Roku.
+Now, let us see a discussion about Chromecast vs Roku.
 And, what are the features that make them different from one another?